Table of Contents

 Prometheus and Graphite both offer a good range of monitoring features and allow you to track performances of your resource in real-time.
 This real-time monitoring capability is an important factor for monitoring virtual machines since you can have the most up-to-date data.
 In spite of the benefits, they inherently have a common difficulty.
 That is maintenance due to the nature of open-source projects.
 When you use an open-source software, starting from installation to implementation, all become your tasks.
 It will become an ongoing cost and require continuous efforts to keep them running smoothly.

-If your objective is to monitor your VM resources, using hosted Prometheus or Graphite will help you to focus on what matters the most by reducing maintenance efforts.
-MetricFire provides hosting services for both monitoring software so that users can forget about logistical burden and pay more attention to the monitoring job itself.
+If your objective is to monitor your VM resources, using Hosted Graphite will help you to focus on what matters the most by reducing maintenance efforts.
+MetricFire robust provides hosting services for Graphite software so that users can forget about the logistical burden and pay more attention to the monitoring job itself.

 In this article, we covered what virtual machines are and learned the important monitoring metrics.
 Prometheus or Graphite can help you to achieve your monitoring goal and run VM resources smoothly.
 Although they both have powerful monitoring and metrics features, it can be demanding to start setting up and to maintain them by yourself.
-To bring more efficiency to your team, try our hosted Prometheus and hosted Graphite.
+To bring more efficiency to your team, try our Hosted Graphite service.